Kanchan-Wakchaure/SER517-Group2-Fall2019/README.md

 This will start react on localhost:3000

-* P.S.
-Install any other dependencies if server says so.
+* P.S. => Install any other dependencies if server says so.

-Activate and Start django server using following commands if you are using virtual enviornment for django framework:
+          Activate and Start django server if you are using virtual enviornment for django framework

-activate <virtual env name>

-python manage.py runserver